Beginners January 15, 2026 • 11 min read

 Bearish Engulfing

 The opposite setup.
 A small green candle is followed by a large red candle that engulfs it completely.
-Sellers just declared war — and they're winning.
 When this appears at the top of an uptrend or near resistance, it's a strong signal that the rally may be over and a pullback or reversal is likely incoming.

 Tweezer Top & Bottom

 Two consecutive candles with matching highs (Tweezer Top) or matching lows (Tweezer Bottom).
-These patterns signal the formation of strong resistance or support.
-When price tests the same level twice and fails to break through, the market is telling you that level matters — and it's a potential turning point worth watching closely.
+When price tests the same level twice and fails to break through, the market is signalling that level matters — a potential turning point worth watching closely.

 Triple Candlestick Patterns